devchallenges-io/curriculum/2-responsive-web/1-html-css/1-introduction-to-html-css.md

 On the other hand, CSS is responsible for the design and presentation of the web page.
 It determines how HTML elements should look on different devices or media.
 It's like choosing the paint color and decorations for a building, making it visually appealing.

-Understanding HTML and CSS is crucial for anyone interested in creating web pages or pursuing web development as a career.
-These languages are essential tools that allow you to turn your design ideas into functional websites.

-In this guide, we'll explore various aspects of HTML and CSS, from the basics to more advanced techniques.
-Here's what we'll cover:

-1.  **HTML Basics**: Understanding the syntax, structure, and important tags used in HTML.
-2.  **CSS Fundamentals**: Learning how to apply styles and make your web page visually appealing.
-3.  **Webpage Creation**: Combining HTML and CSS to create complete web layouts.
-4.  **Advanced Styling**: Exploring advanced CSS concepts and techniques to enhance your designs.
-5.  **Testing & Publishing**: Checking your web page for compatibility issues and using developer tools for debugging.
-6.  **Continuous Learning**: Finding additional resources to further improve your skills in HTML and CSS.
-7.  **Expanding Skills**: Getting an introduction to JavaScript and its role in creating interactive web pages.
-8.  **Developer Toolkit**: Discovering essential software and online resources that can aid you in your development journey.

 ## 1. Getting Started with HTML

 HTML (HyperText Markup Language) is the foundational building block of web development, serving as the skeleton that gives structure to web content.
 Grasping the basics of HTML syntax and code structure is essential for creating well-organized web pages.